Polymer/old-docs-site/app/2.0/docs/tools/build-for-production.md

 Your build is output to the `build/default` folder.

-### Example 2: Output both bundled and unbundled builds
+### Example 2: Multiple builds, both bundled and unbundled

 This example gives two builds - bundled and unbundled.